dev-z/ParseBuddy/README.md

 # ParseBuddy
 ParseBuddy

-ParseBuddy is a simple parsing tool that takes in CSV data as a string and converts it to JSON.
+ParseBuddy is a simple parsing tool that can parse

+1. CSV to JSON
+2. JSON to CSV

-To view the demo, please click here: https://dev-z.github.io/ParseBuddy/
+To view the demo and documentation: https://dev-z.github.io/ParseBuddy/